Payback (2016): Reception

 Dave Scherer of Pro Wrestling Insider gave his thoughts on the event.
 In the tag match, Enzo Amore's legit injury looked "ugly as hell".
 For the main event match, Scherer endorsed it as "a really well worked, good match, even if the fans still hated Reigns after he won."
 Special praise was reserved for Kevin Owens, with Scherer declaring that he "came off awesome tonight."
 For the Intercontinental title match, Scherer "didn't like the finish" and thought Cesaro should have won.
 The women's match was "solid" but its "finish was ridiculous and it was like a fart in church."
 Regarding Corbin's loss to Ziggler on the pre-show, Scherer said, "If you were hoping that WWE would learn from having new guys lose to older guys, well you can give that up ...
 Ugh."
 Vince McMahon's decision was described as nonsensical, given that as a businessman, he had just taken his "best asset and put it in a tenuous state".
 Lastly, after Vince said that he only listened to himself, not to the fans or the media, Scherer endorsed that "Truer words were never spoken."

-James Caldwell of the Pro Wrestling Torch Newsletter rated as Owens-Zayn as the best match of the event with 3.75 stars out of 5, writing that "You could feel their passion wrestling each other and the crowd matched their intensity".
+James Caldwell of Pro Wrestling Torch rated as Owens-Zayn as the best match of the event with 3.75 stars out of 5, writing that "You could feel their passion wrestling each other and the crowd matched their intensity".
 The second best match was Ambrose-Jericho at 3.25 stars, which was "building to a really good finish, then blew a tire right before they reached the destination."
 The next-best match was the United States title match on the pre-show at 3.0 stars, which Caldwell wrote was "one of Ryback’s best matches in a long time and they engaged the crowd with a hot finishing sequence."
 The main event, rated 2.75 stars, was hurt by "the Shane-Stephanie business" and "the anticipated outcome of Reigns winning Super Cena style kicking out of multiple finishers", which "added fuel to the anti-Reigns fire."
 However, "Styles looked like he belonged in this spot three months into his WWE run".
 Lastly, the women's match and Vince's announcement were described as having "laughably bad endings ... back-to-back in the middle of the show".